 MICRO- TEACHING SESSION: Teachers practice the bilingual method.

-MODULE 4: THE STRUCTURAL-ORAL-SITUATIONAL APPROACH (SOS) TO LEARN ING i) The four language skills are presented in a particular order: Listening, Speaking, Reading and Writing (LSRW).
+MODULE 4: THE STRUCTURAL-ORAL-SITUATIONAL APPROACH (SOS) TO LEARN ING

 This teaching methodology came to be recognized sometime in the 1950 and until 1990, it was practiced in schools in South India.
 It has the following principles: